lucasmsp/pyspark-kmetamodes/README.md

 cluster_metamodes = method.calculate_metamodes(data)
 ```

+* Possible values for similarity are: "hamming" and "frequency"

+* Possible values for metamodessimilarity are: "hamming", "frequency" and "meta"

 Now the metamodes can be used, for example, to find the distance from each original data record to all metamodes using one of the existing distance functions:

 ```python